 But according to a comment made by someone from Google on the repository, the Master branch was updated to commits only related to Android P. So, Google might directly jump from Android 8.0 to Android 9.0 instead of releasing an incremental update like it did for Android Nougat 7.1.1.

 Although, as already mentioned it is still too early to presume things until we receive any official confirmation from Google regarding the changes made to the AOSP project or about the Android P update.
-You can have a look at the AOSP here.
+You can have a look at the AOSP on the official website.